2004 Chrysler Sebring Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Chrysler Sebring
+A guide to repairs, service, and maintenance costs for your 2004 Chrysler Sebring

 Sensor failure inside the distributor can cause intermittent stalling or a failure to start.
 In addition, the wires to the distributor are susceptible to internal damage, which can cause the same symptoms.

 The blend door actuator for the HVAC system may fail causing a continuous loud clicking noise when cycling the recirculation button, or switching from heat to air conditioning.
 Replacement of the actuator is required to remedy the issue.

 2004 Chrysler Sebring QuestionsP0421 is warm up cat below thresh hold, where is my warm up cat?
 (2 answers)

 Is it attached to the manifold?

 Just need to know how to change the rear 02 sensor on my 04 Sebring which has a 2.4 ltr mitzubishi engine in it

 code for the sensor? could it be a coil?
 My car has a mitzubishi 2.4 ltr engine in it

 2004 Chrysler Sebring RecallsPassenger Sun Visor May Detach In Collision

 The passenger side sun visor may detach if an accident occurs with it in the down position, and the passenger front air bag is deployed, striking it.
 Dealers will install a tether strap to retain the visor free of charge to resolve the concern.